kwotsin/academic-kickstart/content/post/deep_infomax/index.md

 To do this projection, one must be able to *non-linearly* project it to a higher dimensional space: that is, one simple linear layer would not do, after all this would just amount to a linear scaling of the features!
 To introduce this non-linearity, we can simply project the features via a `Linear-ReLU-Linear` shallow MLP network, but Deep InfoMax framework further augments this MLP network with a linear shortcut.
 While Figure 6 shows a separate FC and convolutional networks for the global and local features respectively, in practice they perform the same role and have the same depth and width (e.g. 1 hidden layer, 2048 units per layer).
 The difference simply comes from the fact that we are dealing with a feature map for the local features, and not a vector anymore.

 In fact, the concept of RKHS has made me rethink *a lot* about designing neural network architectures: if one has to relate features or variables in some way, simply projecting the features to a higher dimensional space and computing their dot products could capture similarity between these features in a more meaningful way.
-In fact, representations of either text, image, audio, video data can all be similarly captured through *feature vectors*, and now we have an extra tool manipulate these features for greater flexibility in modelling.
+Representations of either text, image, audio, video data can all be similarly captured through *feature vectors*, and now we have an extra tool manipulate these features for greater flexibility in modelling.

 {{< figure src="images/rkhs.png"
 title="Example of XOR points in 2D (left) versus 3D (right).
 When in 2D, no linear classifier can separate the red from the blue points, but this is possible when one projects the XOR points to 3D, thus showing the benefits of projecting data to a higher dimensional feature space.
 [Credits to Arthur Gretton.](http://www.gatsby.ucl.ac.uk/~gretton/coursefiles/lecture4_introToRKHS.pdf)"